-Just when we think things couldn’t get any more perfect, we head to dinner in the stunning Tintswalo Atlantic dining room.
+Just when we think things couldn’t get any more perfect, it’s time for dinner in the splendid Tintswalo Atlantic dining room.

 Sugarpuff devours a tower of French Toast while Raff moans over a perfect Eggs Benedict and I nibble on ostrich sausage.
 When a tower of pastries and cold cuts appears to complement their a la carte selections, the kids politely inform me they are home.
 I can’t bear to remind them that we’re checking out shortly.

-It is this feeling of belonging that sets Tintswalo apart, and when it’s finally time for us say goodbye to this special place, we follow Tintswalo tradition by casting a pebble over our shoulders into the ocean and making a wish.
+It is this feeling of belonging that sets this resort apart, and when it’s finally time for us say goodbye to this special place, we follow Tintswalo tradition by casting a pebble over our shoulders into the ocean and making a wish.

-All three of us wish for exactly the same thing, a swift return to this special place.
+We all wish for exactly the same thing, a swift return to this extraordinary place.

 Chapmans Peak Drive,